ernest-galbrun/sony_remote_camera_cpp_drivers/README.md

 It includes a discovery protocol over ssdp, the http implementation using boost/asio, and the json parsing.

 It has only been tested on a sony QX10 for the moment.

+See sony_remote_camera.h for the API interface, and test project for exemples of how to use it.

+Dependencies: Boost